A little bit about Malmö

 Okay, so I was there on Sunday, Monday and Tuesday – but still, Malmö was pretty quiet all in all.
 It’s a fairly big city and a lot larger than I had anticipated.

 I just expected the streets to be a bit more packed than they were, especially in the middle of the day.
 Then again, I’d just spent the previous four days in Copenhagen, which has streets that are always busy.

 When Malmö FF were drawn in the same group as Paris Saint Germain, the current club of hometown hero Zlatan Ibrahimovic, the player rented out Stortorget – a big square located in Malmö’s city centre.

 He did it so that fans who did not get a ticket to the fixture between the sides at Swedbank Stadion could watch his homecoming on a big screen.

-Share on Pinterest using the image below!
+If you enjoyed this blog post, share it on Pinterest using the image below!